SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 If function that returns an opaque type returns from multiple places, all of the possible return values must have the same type.
-For a nongeneric function,
-that means that the opaque return type has a single underlying type.
 For a generic function,
-there's a one-to-one mapping between the generic types and the underlying type for the opaque return type.
+that return type can use the function's generic type parameters, but it must still be a single type.
 For example,
 here's an *invalid* version of the shape-flipping function that includes a special case for squares: